fhollenbach/RCrashcourse/CourseNotes.md

 - `sqrt()`: square root

 Now try out some calculations yourself!
-Note that *R* follows standard order of operations rules, so it can be important to use parentheses.
+Note that *R* follows standard order of operations rules, so it may be important to use parentheses.

 ``` r
 7 + 3/5